Our Approach to Social, Emotional and Mental Health

 “Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
 (World Health Organisation 2014)

-As part of our Cofton ethos to be ‘happy and successful’, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing is to our lives in just the same way as physical health.
+As part of our Cofton ethos to be ‘happy and successful’, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing are to our lives, in just the same way as physical health.
 We recognise that children’s mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.
 All children go through ups and downs during their time at school and some face significant life events.

 Our aim is to help develop the protective factors which build resilience to problems with mental health, and to be a school where:

 · Children have a sense of belonging and feel safe.

 · Children feel able to talk openly with trusted adults about their problems without feeling any stigma.

 · Positive mental health is promoted and valued.

 Mental health is not just the absence of mental health problems.
 We want all children to:

 · Be able to express a range of emotions appropriately.